 3. 'Home inspection?
 Who needs a one?'

-You do, newbie.
-While not cheap, a once-over by a knowledgeable home inspector can prove priceless should the inspection uncover hidden home problems such as mold, crazy wiring or a cracked foundation.
+You do, rookie.
+It may not be cheap, but a once-over by a knowledgeable home inspector can prove priceless should the inspection uncover hidden home problems such as mold, crazy wiring or a cracked foundation.

 In order to bring an inspector into the mix, you'll first have to place an offer on a home.